Garage Door Not Closing After Cleaning Sensor? Here’s the Real Fix

 Garage Door Not Closing After Cleaning Sensor?
 Here’s What’s Really Going On

-Here’s how it works in simple terms: your garage door has two sensors facing each other near the bottom of the track.
-They send an invisible signal across.
-If that signal gets interrupted—even slightly—the system assumes something is in the way and stops the door from closing.
-It’s a built-in safety feature designed to protect people, pets, and objects.
+Here’s how it works in simple terms: two sensors face each other near the bottom of the track, sending an invisible signal across.
+If that signal gets interrupted, even slightly, the system assumes something is in the way and stops the door — a built-in safety feature designed to protect people, pets, and objects.
+So when cleaning disrupts that signal, the door reacts the only way it knows how: it refuses to shut.

 In real-life situations, this often happens when: